cameronwp/hurtlingthrough.space/README.md

 Running bin/deploy.js uploads public/ to S3 and invalidates the CloudFront cache.

-You can run the deploy script locally.
+You can run the deploy script locally with `yarn deploy`.

 Create a `.env` file in the root of the repo with the following environment variables:

 ```sh
 AWS_ACCESS_KEY_ID=